georgewatts/aoc/README.md

 Casual attempts at the advent of code challenges, using Go as current language of choice

-*Learning notes should be added*
+*Learning notes should be added

-Testing github signing, again?